michelleshu/web-development/prep/project.md

   - Does your code persist user-specified data?
   - Does your code provide non-trivial functionality beyond persisting and displaying data?
 - process (25 points)
   - Is your tech spec maintained and updated as the project progresses?
   - Are you creating Git branches and using GitHub pull requests to merge your work into the master branch?
   - Are you planning ahead and distributing work evenly among your teammates (as measured by number and size of pull requests)?
   - Are you meeting your weekly milestones?
   - Are you prepared for your stand-up meetings?
 Are you clearly communicating what you worked on, if and on what you are blocked, and what you will be working on next?
 - presentation (10 points)
-  - Is there a demo of key user flows?
-  - Do you review a comprehensive list of user stories?
-  - Do you review your React component hiearchy?
-  - Do you discuss